 Chandler Swink, 19, a student at Oakland University in Michigan, was severely allergic to peanuts and suffered a reaction on Wednesday Nov.
 19 that left him in a coma.

 After a week in coma and on life support, the young man was pronounced dead on Nov.
 26, 2014.

-His mother, Nancy Swink, told the Oakland Press newspaper that Chandler was visiting a friend’s apartment when someone baked peanut butter cookies – though, she was unsure if her son accidentally ate another food that had cross-contact with peanut butter or how he came to ingest some amount of the residue.
+His mother, Nancy Swink, told the Oakland Press newspaper that Chandler was visiting a friend’s apartment when someone baked peanut butter cookies.
+She was unsure if her son accidentally ate another food that had cross-contact with peanut butter, or how he came to ingest some amount of peanut.

 Chandler’s death has left his family in grief, but impassioned about the need to educate the public about food allergies and anaphylaxis.
 His mother said he had faced faced some name-calling and bullying in high school because of peanut allergy accommodations at his school.

 But when he went to college, “he was the happiest kid because he was no longer labeled,” Swink told the Oakland Press.
 Their son was a smart and popular scholarship student who had planned to enter his university’s nursing program.
 She said the people visiting him in hospital spoke of how generous, funny and caring Chandler was.

 Milwaukee Teen Ate Peanut Cookie

 Jaime, who had a known peanut allergy but did not carry an epinephrine auto-injector, began having breathing difficulty.

 The examiner’s report says the boy then suffered cardiopulmonary arrest and his friend drove him to hospital.
 His circulation was restored, but Jaime suffered severe brain injury from the oxygen deprivation.
 His health continued to decline over several weeks, and he was removed from life support.
 With his family at his bedside, he died on Thanksgiving day.